What is the Roma Pass? Is it worth getting one?

 The pass also comes with a great fold-out map of Rome, that encompasses even the outer lying areas and many archeological sites you may wish to visit.

 Finally, you also get a booklet of any current exhibits or events, or even tourist services, which offer a discount to holders of the pass.

-Most people use the pass to get free entry to the Coliseum and the Galleria Borghese.
-If you pay for them separately, entry to the Coliseum is 12 Euros and entry to the Borghese museum is 15 Euros (although at times, the Borghese museum entrance fee may be higher if there is a special exhibit.)
-This comes to 27 Euros.
+If you pay for them separately, entry to the Colosseum is 18 Euros and entry to the Galleria Borghese is 15 Euros.
+This comes to 33 Euros.